-From morning to night you can find fresh pastries, fresh local seafood, with choices from fine dining restaurants to road-side shacks.
-I would urge you to take your time, order a second drink, stop often and meet the people preparing these local foods.
+From morning to night, you can find fresh pastries, and fresh local seafood, with choices from fine dining restaurants to roadside shacks.
+I would urge you to take your time, order a second drink, stop often, and meet the people preparing these local foods.
 Each one has a wonderfully unique story to tell.
 You’ll find the people so warm and embracing.
 It’s almost guaranteed that when you leave you will have the names of at least half a dozen locals who are now your “cousins.”
 They will welcome you and welcome you back time and time again.

 Learn More About the Island